-In this section we have discussed the traditional time series analysis methods ranging from auto-regressive models, which leverage past values for predictions, and moving average models, aimed at smoothing out noise, to more complex Autoregressive Integrated Moving Average.
-These techniques have been applied across various domains, such as finance, climate studies, biomedical, speech signal etc. Techniques such as seasonal decomposition and Fourier analysis are used to identify the periodic patterns whereas exponential smoothing and trend analysis provide tools for handling data with or without seasonal variations.
+In this section we have discussed the traditional time series analysis methods ranging from auto-regressive models, which leverage past values for predictions, and moving average models, aimed at smoothing out noise, to more complex ARIMA models.
+These techniques have been successfully applied across a diverse range of domains including finance, climate studies, biomedical engineering, and human language technology.
+Techniques such as seasonal decomposition and Fourier analysis are used to identify the periodic patterns whereas exponential smoothing and trend analysis provide tools for handling data with or without seasonal variations.
 Spectral, wavelet, and nonlinear time series analyses offer advanced methods for dealing with complex data structures.
 The variety of methodologies discussed in this section highlights the evolution of time series analysis in capturing and forecasting the intricate behaviors of sequential data across various fields.